 One of those systems is the digestive tract.
 CBD is known to help regulate your dog’s digestion.
 It can also reduce symptoms of an upset stomach, including vomit and nausea.
 This can help your dog remain active and regulate its appetite.

 CBD is also beneficial for the mind.
 It can reduce your dog’s stress and nervousness, minimizing negative behaviors like scratching, chewing, and barking.
 It can also help with physical side effects, including queasiness and excessive shedding.
-If your dog gets nauseous when nervous, CBD can help with its upset stomach.
+If your pup gets nauseous when nervous, CBD for dogs can help with its upset stomach.